St Kilda (Vic.)

 St Kilda has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of St Kilda (Vic.) had an estimated population of around 23,467 as of Feb 2026.
-This reflected an increase of 3,977 people (20.4%) since the 2021 Census, which reported a population of 19,490 people.
-The change was inferred from the resident population of 22,785, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 933 validated new addresses since the Census date.
-This level of population equated to a density ratio of 7,379 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
-St Kilda's 20.4% growth since the 2021 census exceeded both the national average (9.9%) and the state average, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration, contributing approximately 94.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, the estimated population of the suburb of St Kilda (Vic.) as of Feb 2026 is around 23,467.
+This reflects an increase of 3,977 people since the 2021 Census, which reported a population of 19,490.
+The change was inferred from AreaSearch's estimated resident population of 22,785 in Jun 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 7,379 persons per square kilometer, placing St Kilda (Vic.) in the top 10% of national locations assessed by AreaSearch.
+The suburb's population growth rate of 20.4% since the 2021 census exceeded both the national average (9.9%) and state average, marking it as a notable growth area.
+Overseas migration contributed approximately 94.0% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilized the VIC State Government's Regional/LGA projections released in 2023, adjusting them using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group were applied across all areas for years 2032 to 2041.
-Looking ahead, significant population increases are forecast for the top quartile of statistical areas nationally, with the suburb expected to increase by 8,695 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 33.2% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+According to aggregated SA2-level projections, the suburb is forecasted to increase its population by 8,838 persons to 2041, reflecting a total increase of 34.8% over the 17-year period.

 Frequently Asked Questions - Population